kdgdkd/ramiho/README.md

 # ramiho - Midi Host manager

-ramiho is a command-line interface helping with ALSA MIDI connection management.
+ramiho is a command-line interface managing ALSA MIDI connexions.

 [Inpired by Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
 Neuma's project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI keyboard to send notes to a virtual or hardware synthesizer.]

 ## Features

 ramiho's main features are:
-- simple, lightweight cli to manage MIDI connexions between devices
+- simple, lightweight cli using ALSA to manage MIDI connexions between devices
 - connexion testing tools (MIDI monitors and SendMidi)
 - easily save and load your favorite connexion setups
-- when opening ramiho, it will load the connexions from your last session (should work if the same MIDI devices are connected)
-- interface for midish connexions, allowing for MIDI routings per channel, merging, splitting...
+- simple interface for midish, allowing for MIDI routings per channel, merging, splitting...
 - all operations are accessible using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png) (numbers and mathematical operators)
 - it talks, it may be alive... (useful if you are using a headless computer)